 Then the Blessed One entered into the first stage of deep meditation.
 And rising out of the first stage he passed into the second.
 And rising out of the second he passed into the third.
 And rising out of the third stage he passed into the fourth.
 And rising out of the fourth stage of deep meditation he entered into the state of mind to which the infinity of space is alone present.
-And passing out of the mere consciousness of the infinity of space he entered into the state of mind to which the infinity of thought is alone present.
+And passing out of the mere consciousness of the infinity of thought is alone present.
 And passing out of the mere consciousness of the infinity of thought he entered into a state of mind to which nothing at ah was specially present.
 And passing out of the consciousness of no special object he feil into a state between consciousness and unconsciousness.
-And out of the state between consciousness passing and unconsciousness he fell into a state in which the unconsciousness both of sensations and of ideas had wholly passed away.
+And passing out of the state between consciousness and unconsciousness he fell into a state in which the unconsciousness both of sensations and of ideas had wholly passed away.